ZakharovSergey1990/AutoCompleteTextView_Jetpack_Compose/README.md

 # AutoCompleteTextView_Jetpack_Compose
-Sample realisation AutoCompleteTextView with Jetpack Compose
+Sample realisation of AutoCompleteTextView with Jetpack Compose